Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 You can find out the ID via user interface or via API:

 - To find out the entity via user interface, see [Discover an entity ID via user interface](./04_RetrieveEntityData.md#discover-an-entity-id-via-user-interface).
-- To find out the entity ID, and other entity information, via API, see [Discover an entity ID via API](./04_RetrieveEntityData.md#discover-an-entity-id-via-api).
+- To find out the entity ID and other entity information via API, see [Discover an entity ID via API](./04_RetrieveEntityData.md#discover-an-entity-id-via-api).